|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 6. M = (area of the smaller lake) X (maximum acceptable change in lake level) X (density of water)

 7. The (maximum acceptable change in lake level) is ultimately governed by the change in water level that can be accommodated by future marine installations.
 At major ocean seaports throughout the world this change in water level due to ocean tides is typically 5 m.
 Hence, given sufficient time to implement changes in lake marine facilities (50 years), an annual 5 m water level swing could be accommodated in Lake Ontario.
 The corresponding water level swing in Lake Erie would be only 3.8 m due to Lake Erie's larger surface area.
+However, other issues controlled by the USA and by natural events might further affect the level of Lake Erie.

 8. Thus a reasonable estimate of M is: